mattshoe/kdux/docs/testing.md

 ### Testing Middleware

-Middleware can modify actions, handle side effects, or even block actions from reaching the reducer.
+Middleware can modify actions, handle side effects, even block actions or dispatch new ones.
 When testing middleware, focus on verifying that the correct actions are intercepted and any side effects (like logging or API calls) are performed.